 Amazon Prime launched a movement of 2-day deliveries, which has shifted from a competitive advantage to an expectation today.
 Walmart has Walmart TwoDay Delivery, eBay has eBay Fast ‘N Free, Wish has Wish 2-day, and even individual D2C websites are sporting 2-day delivery tags.

-Marketplaces and independent shops across the web leverage fast shipping as a standard practice of business.
+Marketplaces and independent shops across the web leverage fast delivery as a standard practice of business.

-If you’re selling online, fast shipping is quickly moving from nice-to-have to increase sales, to must-have to maintain sales.
-Understanding why can help you to evaluate fast shipping as part of your own sales strategy, while delivering the right shipping speed offerings to provide results.
+If you’re selling online, fast delivery is quickly moving from nice-to-have to increase sales, to must-have to maintain sales.
+Understanding why can help you to evaluate fast delivery as part of your own sales strategy, while delivering the right delivery speed offerings to provide results.

 The Prime Effect

-With more than 112 million Prime subscribers, Amazon now nets more than $13.3 billion in subscription fees alone, and a large percentage of subscribers use the service for its fast shipping benefits.
+With more than 112 million Prime subscribers, Amazon now nets more than $13.3 billion in subscription fees alone, and a large percentage of subscribers use the service for its fast delivery benefits.

-That success prompted eCommerce giants to take on Fast shipping in an attempt to compete in the space.
+That success prompted eCommerce giants to take on fast delivery in an attempt to compete in the space.

 Walmart launched a 2-day delivery program, and then opened it up to everyone without any subscription needed.
 Walmart also introduced Express Delivery, for 2-hour delivery at over 2,000 stores.